dankovacek/ungauged_space_evaluation/_sources/monitoring-region-evaluation.md

 - The **station-importance map** (intro page) aggregates predictions from the basin side, ranking each gauged station by how many ungauged basins it best represents (the "soft count" allows fractional counts for near-ties between "best" stations).
 - The **monitoring-region evaluation map** shows the same predictions from the basin side, highlighting where coverage gaps exist across the landscape and which stations may need attention or expansion to improve network representation.

-Together, these two views provide complementary perspectives on network adequacy: one identifies which stations are most valuable to the current ungauged space, and the other identifies which areas have the poorest coverage.
+These two views provide complementary perspectives on network adequacy: one identifies which stations are most valuable to the current ungauged space, and the other identifies which areas have the poorest coverage.
+Here "coverage" means recoverability of the flow duration curve.

+### Threshold Sensitivity

+The station-importance ranking is sensitive to the tie threshold used when several gauged stations fall close to the minimum predicted KLD for a basin.
+The original 5% rule is intentionally strict, so the analysis below recomputes soft counts at 5, 10, 20, 30, 40, and 50 percent above the basin-specific minimum KLD.
+The purpose is to show whether the ranking is stable when the tie band is widened to better match the spread in predicted KLD values.

+### Best-Donor CDF

+The second plot shows the empirical CDF of the basin-level minimum predicted KLD values, which is the set of best-donor values after each ungauged basin has been matched to its most representative gauged station.
+This is the same output that drives the monitoring-region map above, and it provides the baseline distribution against which the threshold sweep should be read.

 :::{bokeh-plot}
 import sys